-Important: Once a course has been approved any changes to the course will need to be made using the Minor change to course form' available on the Open Awards portal.
+Important: Once a course has been approved, any changes to the course will need to be made using the Minor Change Request process, conducted via the Open Awards portal.
 Please refer to 'Making changes to your approved courses' section of this handbook for details.

-Requests to add new modules, units or Diploma titles should be made to the Open Awards Business Development Manager (Access to HE).
+Requests to add new modules, units or Diploma titles should be made to the Open Awards Access to HE Coordinator.
 Please refer to Requesting New Modules, Pathways, and Diploma Titles section of this handbook for details.